Skip to navigation Skip to content

 The LTIS rate of Austudy is payable to a student or Australian Apprentice who:

-- has, when starting their course of study, been getting one or more of the following for at least 26 out of the preceding 39 weeks:
+• when starting their qualifying study or apprenticeship, had been receiving one or more of the following payments for at least 26 of the preceding 39 weeks:

 Note: nil rate periods are not considered as receiving payment for the purposes of the Austudy LTIS rate.